 Elodie is experienced in treating dancers, musical theatre performers and circus artists.
 She can help with issues relating to musculoskeletal injuries, post op rehab, ongoing rehabilitation for return to stage, and vocal fatigue.
 Elodie offers services in manual therapy, rehabilitation and K-tape.

-Elodie Gautier is a senior performing arts specialist physiotherapist working at the Royal Conservatoire of Scotland, privately, and through BAPAM at our Glasgow clinic.
+Elodie Gauthier is a senior performing arts specialist physiotherapist working at the Royal Conservatoire of Scotland, privately, and through BAPAM at our Glasgow clinic.
 She is also a writer & musician, a yoga teacher and an assistant researcher in psychology.
 She is also a volunteer postnatal companion with Amma Birth Companions.
 She enjoys practising and teaching a variety of movement forms, including dance, martial arts, yoga and Pilates.
-A proud member of the LGBTQI+ community, she offers safer spaces to her patients and students from all walks of life, whether in clinical or educational settings.
+A proud member of the LGBTQIA+ community, she offers safer spaces to her patients and students from all walks of life, whether in clinical or educational settings.

 Genevieve Tawiah is an experienced Performance Physiotherapist who uses sports massage, medical acupuncture, taping and more alongside a variety of exercise methods.
 She has experience teaching matwork and reformer pilates and a background in yoga practice which she often applies in sessions.